-When the head of Google’s web spam team says that WordPress is a great choice, taking care of 80–90% of the mechanics of search engine optimization for you, you know you’re on to a good thing.
+WordPress is optimized for search engines right out of the box.
 For more fine-grained SEO control, there are plenty of SEO plugins to take care of that for you.

 WordPress is available in more than 70 languages.
 If you or the person you’re building the website for would prefer to use WordPress in a language other than English, that’s easy to do.

 - Easy Installation and Upgrades